rishipr/feeder-react-feedback/README.md

 - **Customize Freely**: Match the component to your project's style guide and color scheme (see [props](#props) for more information)
 - **Share Projects**: Add unlimited collaborators to projects
 - **Export your Data**: Export project-specific feedback to CSV
+- **Email Notifications**: Enable project-specific email notifications that trigger every time a user submits a new piece of feedback

 ## Install via NPM